 \textbf{Pseudo-Cut Generation:} If we can predict the integrality gap, then we can generate a \textit{pseudo-cut} and add it as an additional constraint to the model to immediately bound the optimal objective value from the root node LP relaxation.
 Note that, this cut is not guaranteed to be a valid cut at all times, hence it is a \textit{pseudo-cut}.
 If the integrality gap prediction is incorrect, it risks over (or under) estimating the best objective value.
 This makes integrality gap prediction a challenging problem.

 \textbf{Training Instances:} We do not expect this task to generalize between problem classes and/or sets of varying complexities of a given problem class.
 For instance, there is no reason for an LP gap of 70\% to be the same between easy vs. hard SC instances.
 Figure~\ref{fig:forge_supervised}-B shows the distribution of integrality gap across different categories, and as expected, the integrality gap can be anywhere from 5\% to 95\% with wide distributions in between.
 As such, there is no magic constant that one could use heuristically at all times, which makes integrality gap prediction a deliberate learning task.
 For training, we only consider CA (very-easy, easy, medium), SC (easy, medium, hard), and GIS (easy, medium, hard) with 50 instances for each.
 In total, we obtain 450 training instances.
-Note that this is a considerably smaller training set than initially used for pre-training \textsc{Forge} embeddings.
+This is a considerably smaller training set than initially used for pre-training \textsc{Forge} embeddings.

 \textbf{Label Collection:} To generate training labels, each training instance is solved using \textsc{Gurobi} with 120s time limit.
 Note that, this does not require solving instances to optimality, which can be costly.
 The numeric label is defined as the ratio between the integer solution at the time-out and the the LP relaxation.
-As mentioned, overestimating the integrality gap (for minimization problems) can lead to suboptimal solutions, as the solver may terminate prematurely.
-In contrast, underestimating the gap is generally acceptable, as it still facilitates faster solve times without compromising solution quality.
-This asymmetry is accounted for by adopting a conservative labeling strategy by setting a timeout when collecting labels.
-This often results in underestimating the true integrality gap, especially for hard instances.
-By doing so, we reduce the risk of the model overestimating the gap, thereby improving the reliability of the predicted cut.
+As previously noted, overestimating the integrality gap (in minimization problems) can lead to suboptimal outcomes as the solver may terminate prematurely.
+In contrast, underestimating the gap is generally acceptable, as it does not compromise solution quality.
+To account for this asymmetry, we adopt a conservative labeling strategy by enforcing a timeout during label collection.
+This approach might result in underestimating the true integrality gap, particularly for harder instances.
+By intentionally biasing toward underestimation, we reduce the risk of the model overestimating the gap, thereby enhancing the reliability of the predicted cut.